-Asymmetrical Lips: Causes, Correction Options and Natural Results
+Asymmetrical Lips: Causes, Correction Options and Treatment Approaches

 Most people have some level of lip asymmetry.
 You might notice one side of your top lip sits higher than the other, or your bottom lip looks fuller on one side.
 This is completely normal.

-Asymmetrical lips can happen for many reasons genetics, ageing, muscle movement, or even past filler treatments.
-If you feel your lips look uneven in photos or when you smile, you are not alone.
+Asymmetrical lips can happen for many reasons including genetics, ageing, muscle movement, or previous cosmetic treatments.

 What Are Asymmetrical Lips?